Tyne and Wear Metrocar: Prototypes and test track

 Prior to opening, two prototypes, 4001 and 4002, underwent several years of testing from June 1975 on a 1.5 mi test track in Backworth.
 The track was built on the route of an old mineral wagonway formerly part of the North Tyneside Steam Railway.
-It had a two-lane car shed and a mock station platform, along with a short tunnel section which consisted of concrete tunnel segments laid at ground level; the tunnel was later demolished to allow testing of prototype cars for the Hong Kong MTR, also built by Metro-Cammell, these cars having a very large profile.
+It had a two-lane car shed and a mock station platform, along with a short tunnel section which consisted of concrete tunnel segments laid at ground level; the tunnel was later demolished to allow testing of prototype cars for the Hong Kong MTR, also built by Metro-Cammell, since these cars have a very large profile.
 The test track was closed in 1980, and it is now home to the Stephenson Railway Museum.

-The prototype cars are very similar to the production fleet, with the exception of having Kiekert passenger doors, which were refitted to match the specification of the production fleet before entering passenger service.
-The prototype cars were also fitted with two different types of block coupling equipment (one at each end), allowing the two designs to be thoroughly tested.
+The prototype cars are very similar to the production fleet, with the exception of being fitted with passenger doors manufactured by Kiekert instead of Westinghouse, having a central end door and using different types of coupling equipment at each end to allow the two designs to be thoroughly tested.
 The prototypes featured small cabs and central end doors similar to London Underground stock, to allow evacuation of trains in a tunnel.
-In the event, the Metro tunnels were constructed with continuous sidewalks, making the end doors unnecessary.
+In the event, the Metro tunnels were constructed with continuous walkways, making the end doors unnecessary.
 Prior to their entry into service in 1987, the two prototypes were refitted to reflect the specification of the production fleet.
 The small cabs remained in the series vehicles with a passenger seat beside offering a forward view.